Unweighted GPA Calculator

 What is an Unweighted GPA?

 An unweighted GPA treats all courses equally, regardless of difficulty level.
 Whether you take a standard course, AP, Honors, or IB class, they all contribute the same way to your GPA calculation.
-This provides a standardized measure of academic performance.
+This provides a standardized measure of academic performance that colleges and universities use to compare students from different high schools with varying course offerings.

 How is Unweighted GPA Calculated?